sharhan-alhassan/django-project/README.md

 2. Run python manage.py makemigrations <app-name> to create migrations for those changes
 3. Run python manage.py migrate to apply those changes to the database.

-# PLAYING WITH THE PYTHON SHELL API
+# Playing with the python shell API
 - python manage.py shell

 - It’s important to add __str__() methods to your models, not only for your own convenience when dealing with the interactive prompt, but also because objects’ representations are used throughout Django’s automatically-generated admin.

-# DJANGO ADMIN
+# Django Admin
 - python manage.py createsuperuser //to create
 username: admin
 email: sharhanalhassan@gmail.com
 password: mohammed

-# MAKE THE POLL APP MODIFICATION IN THE ADMIN
+# Make the poll App modification in the admin
 - We need to tell the Admin that Question objects have an admin interface.

-# VIEWS
+# Views
 - Each view is responsible for doing one of two things:
 1. return an HttpResponse containing content for requested page
 2. Or raising an exception such as Http404